Arbitration Rules of Procedure

-If no response is filed within the time limits stated in Rule A-16.1, the claim will be treated as having been denied by the respondent.
+2. If no response is filed within the time limits specified in Rule A-16.
+1, the claim will be treated as having been denied by the respondent.
 Failure to file an answering statement shall not serve to delay the arbitration nor relieve the respondent’s obligation of their portion of the arbitration costs and fees (see Rule S-5.)

 Claimant may, within ten (10) calendar days after service of the response and counterclaim, file a written response to the counterclaim.
 If such a response is filed, a copy shall be filed with COMA and one copy shall be mailed or emailed, with a delivery receipt requested, directly to respondent at the address shown on the counterclaim.
 If no response is filed, the counterclaim shall be deemed to be denied by the claimant.

 Once a claim or counterclaim has been filed, it cannot be increased in amount and no new claims may be added without the consent of the arbitrator.

 - Parties may agree to settle their dispute at any time prior to the delivery of the award.